course-details-portlet

 Course content

-This topic explores the relationship between digital technology and societal change.
-It explores how digitalisation shapes important aspects in society such as identity, relations, leisure, health, surveillance, community and work life.
+This course explores the relationship between digital technology and societal change.
+It explores how digitalization shapes important aspects in society such as digitalization of labor, health, surveillance, identity and culture.
 With a particular interest in the user's role in technological development, the course aims to show how major technological shifts fade into people's everyday lives, and how technological development is not pre-determined or the same as progress.
 The course furthers a critical approach to visions concerning the potential of digitalization, and highlights nuanced understandings of what digitalization does and does not do in society.

-The course is based on science and technology studies that are concerned with how technology and society shape each other, but it also draws on case studies from internet studies, game studies, robot studies, health and more.
-In addition, the topic draws on gender research to understand how digital technology can be used to exclude vulnerable groups, reinforce inequalities and contribute to discrimination - or vice versa; Provide platforms to excluded groups, create inclusion and counteract injustice.
+The course is based on science and technology studies (STS) that are concerned with how technology and society shape each other, but it also draws on related fields.
+In addition, the course has an integrated perspective on inclusion and diversity to understand how digital technology can exclude vulnerable groups, reinforce inequalities and contribute to discrimination - or vice versa; Provide platforms to minorities, create inclusion and counteract injustice.

-The course is open to all students, and is part of the STS (studies in knowledge, technology and society) annual study program, which can be subject 2 / broad-based year in most bachelor's degrees and qualifies for admission to PPU (social studies).
+The course is open to all students, and is part of the one year program in STS (studies of knowledge, technology and society) which qualifies as subject 2 in most bachelor degrees and PPU (social sciences)

 Learning outcome